karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 {: .pull-left}
 To increase the height select all the nodes in the lattice.
 Change from the _Translate_ tool (with arrowheads) to the _Scale tool_ (with cube heads) as illustrated to the left.

-As I have placed my rudder (for 3D printing reasons), the height is along the x-axis.
-The figure below illustrates the _Scale_ function applied along the x-axis.
+As I have placed my rudder (for 3D printing reasons), the height is along the y-axis.
+The figure below illustrates the _Scale_ function applied along the y-axis.

 <figure>
 <img src="../../images/blender-rudder16.png">